Systematic exploration of the non-geometric flux landscape: Summary and conclusions

 In this regard, we find that the configurations in ${\cal S}_{14}$-${\cal S}_4$ result in a complete No-Go for having stable Minkowskian solutions.
 In addition, although almost all the configurations of type ${\cal S}_3$ result in Minkowskian No-Go case, we found 6 undecided cases.
 Finally, for the remaining configurations ${\cal S}_n$ with $n\leq2$, in which we have 2 or less number of $(\gamma_i, \lambda_i)$ parameters being set to zero, it is hard to reach a conclusion for stable Minkowskian vacua.

 \end{itemize}

-To summarize, we have presented a detailed analytic test of the compatibility of the set of constraints needed for having stable Minkowsian and de-Sitter solutions in an isotropic type IIB model with non-geometric fluxes.
+To summarize, we have presented a detailed analytic test of the compatibility of the set of constraints needed for having stable Minkowsian and de-Sitter solutions in an isotropic toroidal type IIB model with non-geometric fluxes.
 Quite surprisingly we find that out of the total of 16384 candidate configurations, 16321 result in No-Go for Minkowskian while 16222 of those results in No-Go for de-Sitter vacua.
-In this regard, it would be interesting to explore the leftover configurations as collected in the appendix \ref{sec_appendix3} in order to make an exhaustive claim about the (non-)existence of stable de-Sitter vacua in such models.
+In the light of the recent interests regarding the swampland conjectures, it would be interesting to explore the leftover configurations as collected in the appendix \ref{sec_appendix3} in order to make an exhaustive claim about the (non-)existence of stable de-Sitter vacua in such models.